“Pretending to be brave is just as good as being brave” – Anonymous

 I learned a long time ago never to doubt a dog’s instincts or sense of smell.
 If Zeke said he knew that Herschel was going to attack, I had to believe him.
 Zeke wasn’t an aggressive dog.
 He was more interested in chasing tennis balls and tearing around with his friends.
 He got along well with all the dogs and people who were regulars at the park.
 He was often the first to welcome newcomers.
 Anyone who knows dogs knows how easy-going Labs are.

-“Tall Guy…when you know someone is going to hurt you, you have to be brave try to hurt him first.
+“Tall Guy…when you know someone is going to hurt you, you have to try to hurt him first.
 The guy who bites first usually wins.”

 “Herschel is bigger than you.
 You could have gotten hurt.”